web-token/jwt-doc/component/jws/loading.md

 JWS Loading
 ===========

-Signed tokens are loaded and verified by the `JWSLoader` object.
+Signed tokens are loaded by a serializer or the serializer manager and verified by the `JWSVerifier` object.
-This object requires several services for the process
+This JWSVerifier object requires several services for the process
 * an algorithm manager
 * a header checker manager
-* a serializer manager

 In the following example, we will use the same assumptions as the ones used during the [JWS Creation process](creation.md).